Pages

 - even Elena's job hasn't been properly valued, as they haven't found anybody she could train to continue the projects well and they haven't done anything to make her stay, not finding a salary and not taking into consideration that rejecting Mattia's project would mean to lose her services too, though they were more closely linked with the organisation's activities;

-- UPAVIM, though being a good working opportunity for women of a disadvantaged area, isn't really interested in the community's development, as it appeared when we decided to come, which is a big issue for us, as that's what we believe in most and what we hoped we could somehow dedicate us too;
+- UPAVIM, though being a good working opportunity for women of a disadvantaged area, isn't really interested in the community's development, as it seemed to be when we decided to come, which is a big issue for us, as that's what we believe in most and what we hoped we could somehow dedicate us too;

 - living on a roof, in two small rooms with bunk beds, with communal kitchen and toilet-shower room, sharing life with young single volunteers (apart from our dear José&Marlene) isn't easy at all for a family, especially when you've got to deal with stress, tiredness and frustrations coming from a hard working environment and two little sons always happy but going through some difficult times due to the awful influence of school and local behaviour style, so 8-9 months are quite enough, for everyone;